GCP-Architecture-Guides/.github/profile/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/GCP-Architecture-Guides/CSA-DevSecOps"> CSA-DevSecOps </a>        </td>
-      <td>Secure DevOps Architecture Pattern for cloud-native development on Google Cloud using key tools like Skaffold, Jib, and Minikube within a Cloud Workstation, and services like Cloud Build, Cloud Deploy, and GKE, within a secure framework of private networking. </td>
+      <td>Secure DevOps Architecture Pattern for cloud-native development on Google Cloud using key tools like Skaffold, Jib, and Minikube within a Cloud Workstation, and services like Cloud Build, Cloud Deploy, GKE, Assured Open Source Software (OSS) and Supply Chain Levels for Software Artifacts (SLSA) within a secure framework of private networking. </td>
     </tr>
     <tr>
       <td><a href="https://github.com/GCP-Architecture-Guides/csa-fw-microsegmentation">Network Firewall Microsegmentation </a></td>